razluta/UnityIconGenerationFromModels/README.md

 - **Scene Management**: Preserves your current scene and handles unsaved changes intelligently
 - **Unity 6 Compatible**: Built with Unity's UI Toolkit for modern editor integration
 - **Persistent Settings**: Remembers your configuration between sessions
+- **Quick Access Links**: Title and version are hyperlinked to GitHub repository and changelog

 ## Installation